 Skip to main contentSkip Navigation or Skip to Content

-Usage of University Terms
+University Terms

 Alumna/us/i

-Joe is a journalism alumnus.
+Joe is a journalism alum.

 Nursing alumni gathered for a chapter event.